在线咨询

 本帖最后由 cjsb37 于 2013-4-29 09:13 编辑

-In many designs, the system requirements call for programmable non-volatile memory for data storage; a bootstrap device for a microcontroller or dsp; or a configuration memory device for a FPGA.
+In many designs, the system requirements call for programmable non-volatile memory for data storage; a bootstrap device for a microcontroller or DSP; or a configuration memory device for a FPGA.
 Depending on your application, the type of memory you select can vary from design to design, although multiple memory solutions are usually possible.

 The system design usually specifies a serial or parallel interface, dependent upon the application requirements and your overall system costs.